 I am particularly interested in the question as to what cultural concepts and ideas lead laboratory and clinical researchers to study health and disease within specific paradigms.
-In what ways does culture frame the questions asked by leading researchers in Alzheimer’s disease, cognitive health and aging?
+In what ways does culture frame the questions asked by leading researchers in Alzheimer’s disease, cognitive health and ageing?

 More generally, my research is driven by the hope to improve mutual appreciation of medico-scientific and humanities approaches to illness, and to enhance productive science and arts conversations through literary study.